Vietnam motorbikes

-Yes, you have all heard about the movie Motorcycle Diaries; Che Guevara and his epic motorcycle journey through South America.
+Yes, you have all heard about the movie Motorcycle Diaries, Che Guevara and his epic motorcycle journey through South America.
 No, the title of this post wasn’t a typo.
 I’ve decided that since conquering my fear of driving in Ho Chi Minh City seems to be something I think about 24/7, I might as well write about it.
-The Motorbike Diaries will chronical my epic journey to becoming a part of Vietnamese culture and driving among them….the locals that is.
+The Motorbike Diaries will chronicle my epic journey to becoming a part of Vietnamese culture and driving among them….the locals, that is.

 Motorbikes represent modern Vietnamese culture.
 They represent freedom; freedom to move about.
 They represent everything that is right, and everything that is wrong with this country in some weird way.
 Increasing wealth, family, pollution, chaos, and immense patience.

-For the past 5 months I’ve been getting around HCMC via a Xe-Om (pronounced Say Ohm).
-In English we would simply call it a motorbike taxi.
-However I’ve heard that the actual English translation means ‘motorbike hug’ and I adore that description.
+For the past 5 months, I’ve been getting around HCMC via an Xe-Om (pronounced Say Ohm).
+In English, we would simply call it a motorbike taxi.
+However, I’ve heard that the actual English translation means ‘motorbike hug,’ and I adore that description.
 There’s something about it that makes me smile.
-It’s true though, when riding on back of a motorbike you do become quite ‘friendly’ with the driver.
-Imagine if you were in NYC and instead of getting into the back of a taxi, you go sit on the taxi drivers lap!
+It’s true, though, that when riding a motorbike, you become quite ‘friendly’ with the driver.
+Imagine if you were in NYC, and instead of getting into the back of a taxi, you go sit on the taxi driver’s lap!
 It’s cozy.

-Over the past 5 months I’ve chosen a few regular Xe-Om drivers.
+Over the past 5 months, I’ve chosen a few regular Xe-Om drivers.
 Kind of like a personal driver I suppose, but it’s not quite that elegant.
-Basically you just hope that they know and respect you well enough that they don’t show up drunk.
+Basically, you just hope that they know and respect you well enough that they don’t show up drunk.
 One of my drivers even took me out and tried to teach me how to drive his motorbike with him on the back.
-I kept wondering if he understood if he was working his way out of a job if he taught me how to ride myself?!
+I wondered if he understood if he was working his way out of a job if he taught me how to ride myself?!
 Most of my regular guys are good – but they are like any other taxi drivers around the world.
-They are always in a hurry and think that they are Steve McQueen racing through the streets of San Francisco…a bit terrifying at times.
+They are always in a hurry and think that they are Steve McQueen racing through the streets of San Francisco.
+It is a bit terrifying at times.

 In addition to wanting some freedom to drive myself , and to not have to ‘hug’ strangers any longer – there’s another reason I have decided to conquer my fear.
 Drum roll please………………..I hate fear.
 I don’t want to fear anything.
 I don’t want to be an outsider any longer.
 I don’t want to be a wimp any longer.
 I said I was going to learn to drive a motorbike, and damit – I’m going to.